capmeth/acid/docsite/docs/docsite/authoring.md

 - **Docsite hyperlinks are adjusted**
   Relative hyperlinks for docsite routes are adjusted for easier page linking from within a document.

+- **Components can be used in the content**
+  Via standard markdown HTML parsing, Svelte components can also be embedded in the content.

 Here's a [quick reference](https://commonmark.org/help/) page and a [tutorial](https://commonmark.org/help/tutorial/) to help you learn how to use markdown.